amiralid/amiralid/README.md

 # <span style="color:blue">AMIRALI DAVARY</span>

-**I am a ***"Remote Sensing Specialist"*** with 4+ years of research and experience in crop monitoring and hydrology.
+**I am a ***"Remote Sensing Specialist"*** with 4+ years of research and professional experience in hydrology, crop monitoring and change detection for natural resources.
 Currently in the process of completing a second Master's in Data Science at the University of Milan**.

 ### My Specialties
 - Machine learning and data-driven modeling